Oral Health in Arkansas

 The Delta Dental of Arkansas Foundation is committed to fulfilling Delta Dental of Arkansas’s mission to improve the oral health of all Arkansans.
 Since 2015, the foundation has contributed an average of $1 million per year to local communities to support oral health education, prevention and treatment programs.
 More information is available at deltadentalar.com/giving-back/delta-dental-of-arkansas-foundation/about.

-About Delta Dental Foundation of Arkansas: The Delta Dental of Arkansas Foundation is committed to fulfilling Delta Dental of Arkansas’s mission to improve the oral health of all Arkansans.
+About Delta Dental of Arkansas Foundation: The Delta Dental of Arkansas Foundation is committed to fulfilling Delta Dental of Arkansas’s mission to improve the oral health of all Arkansans.
 Since 2015, the Foundation has contributed an average of $1 million per year to local communities to support oral health education, prevention and treatment programs.
 More information is available at https://www.deltadentalar.com/giving-back/delta-dental-of-arkansas-foundation/about.

 About ACHI: ACHI is a nonpartisan, independent health policy center that serves as a catalyst for improving the health of all Arkansans through evidence-based research, public issue advocacy, and collaborative program development.